-She has recently shown at MACRO Museo d’arte contemporanea Roma; Museum Van Loon, Amsterdam, El Museo Cultural de Santa Fe, the Haifa Museum of Art; Biennial of Moving Image (BIM) at Museum MUNTREF, Centro de Arte Contemporáneo, Buenos Aires; the Royal College of Art, London; Anna Kustera Gallery and the Nathan Cummings Foundation, New York; Mana Contemporary, Miami; Videobrasil in São Paulo (2011, 2013); The 3CL, Luxembourg; as well as in Austria, China, Germany, Finland, Russia, Slovenia, Spain and the US.
+Working with photography, film, video and choreography, Orit Ben Shitrit utilizes movement and bodies to implicate the powers that be, their mechanisms of domination, and their effect—the potential for violence.
+Orit has recently exhibited her work at C24 Gallery, White Columns, ZAZ10TS in Times Square, and the Nathan Cummings Foundation, New York; MACRO Museo d’arte contemporanea, Roma; Museum Van Loon, Amsterdam, El Museo Cultural de Santa Fe, the Herzliya Museum of Art; Biennial of Moving Image (BIM) at Museum MUNTREF, Centro de Arte Contemporáneo, Buenos Aires; the Royal College of Art, London; Mana Contemporary, Miami; Videobrasil in São Paulo; The 3CL, Luxembourg; as well as in Austria, China, Germany, Finland, Russia, Slovenia, Spain and the US.